SABLA

 • Write an essay, in English, that discusses how participation in the Sabla Program at SQCC will help you accomplish your future goals.
 How do you plan to incorporate Arabic language study into your academic and/or career plans?
 (300-500 words)

-• Write an essay, in Arabic, introducing yourself to the Arabic program staff, including a discussion of your personal and professional interests and goals.
+• Write an essay, in Arabic (only for Advanced Level), introducing yourself to the Arabic program staff, including a discussion of your personal and professional interests and goals.
 (175 words)

 • Unofficial transcripts